How to Redirect a Page?

 There are several ways to redirect a page.
 These include the Meta Refresh technique, 301 redirects, 302 redirects, and 304 redirects.
 Whichever method you use, make sure the redirect matches the content.
 If the content is wrong, the page will be treated as a soft 404.
 For example, a user who came to your site for red dresses shouldn’t be redirected to jeans.
 Instead, you could redirect them to the top-level dress category.

-(Searching for Tempe SEO experts?
+(Looking for an ecommerce business?
 Contact us today!)

 The meta refresh technique instructs a web browser to refresh a web page after a certain amount of time.
 It uses the HTML meta element containing the HTTP-equivalent parameter “refresh” and a time interval.
 The browser will then automatically refresh itself after the time interval has passed.